colestrode/colestrode.github.io/about.md

 the easier management becomes.
 In my best moments, the teams run themselves and the work feels effortless.
 It's not magic, it's mostly just practice.

-In my spare time knit, run long distances, spend time with my family, and read any scary book I can get my hands on.
+In my spare time knit (yes, I made those socks!), run long distances, spend time with my family, and read any scary book I can get my hands on.

 My core belief about managing is that a good manager may not make your life better, but a bad manager can certainly make it worse!
 Life is hard already, let's not make it harder for each other.